SarnadAbhilash/Airbnb-amenity-item-detection/README.md

 ```
 streamlit run app.py --server.port=8080 --server.address=0.0.0.0
 ```
-which starts our Streamlit app and serves it so that it is avaiable to access from the browser.
+which starts the Streamlit app and serves it so that it is avaiable to access from the browser.

 ### 2) Deploy the app on Google App Engine
 - Run streamlit app locally `streamlit run app.py`